 16. Stink one – “Did you grab me a pie?”
 “No” “Aw stink one ”

 Uh oh.
-This means you have just disappointed someone.
+This is one of the New Zealand sayings you don’t want to hear because it means you have just disappointed someone.

 17. Keen – “Do you wanna go to the pools bro?”
 “Keen”